hightechif/funflags-flutter/README.md

 # FunFlags

-FunFlags is a mobile app which provide an interactive learning platform to learn and practice the knowledge of country flags.
+FunFlags is a mobile app that provides an interactive learning platform to learn and practice the knowledge of country flags.

 ## Getting Started